 ‘Staged at the Parabola Arts Centre the first performance of Nicola LeFanu’s new music-theatre piece Tokaido Road was a festival highlight…effectively blending western and Japanese instruments…always adding point and colour…allowing space for every character to communicate meaningfully.
 Tokaido Road was a true collaboration of several talents…meticulous…atmospheric…a triumph’.
 Paul Conway at Cheltenham International Festival writing for Musical Opinion

 Tokaido Road: a journey after Hiroshige fulfilled its promise as an ambitious touring project reaching new audiences, initiating and creating outreach opportunities and bringing together people from different cultures.
-The inspiration of poet Nancy Gaffield’s original Tokaido Road led to a series of workshops, talks, photographic exhibitions and seven performances of Nicola LeFanu’s chamber opera to a libretto based on the poet’s award-winning eponymous collection.
+The inspiration of poet Nancy Gaffield’s original Tokaido Road led to a series of workshops, talks, photographic exhibitions and seven performances of Nicola LeFanu’s chamber opera to a libretto based on the poet’s award-winning eponymous collection, including a streamed performance by Euro Classical Online Festival.
 Read more at Tokaido Road.
-Euro Classical Online Festival will stream a performance of Tokaido Road on March 1st at 17.30 (UK time). www.classicalplanet.com

 Known for our mix of Western and Japanese instruments (oboe, clarinet, viola, koto, shō, shakuhachi) we were formed in celebration with Japan 2001.
 Our legacy of collaborative projects include: Lesley Millar’s Textural Space exhibition at The Whitworth; at the Vale of Glamorgan Festival as part of Eu-Japan; at Dartington Summer School Japan-UK150 residency with Somei Satoh; an SPNM/Asian Music Circuit tour, and collaborations with artists Katherine Dowson and Junko O’Neill.
 Okeanos have also worked with the koto soloist Etsuko Takezawa, and eurythmist Tomie Ando.